ultralytics/ultralytics/docs/en/index.md

 <a href="https://www.kaggle.com/ultralytics/yolov8"><img src="https://kaggle.com/static/images/open-in-kaggle.svg" alt="Open In Kaggle"></a>
 </div>

-Introducing [Ultralytics](https://www.ultralytics.com/) [YOLOv8](https://github.com/ultralytics/ultralytics), the latest version of the acclaimed real-time object detection and image segmentation model.
-YOLOv8 is built on cutting-edge advancements in [deep learning](https://www.ultralytics.com/glossary/deep-learning-dl) and [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv), offering unparalleled performance in terms of speed and [accuracy](https://www.ultralytics.com/glossary/accuracy).
+Introducing [Ultralytics](https://www.ultralytics.com/) [YOLO11](https://github.com/ultralytics/ultralytics), the latest version of the acclaimed real-time object detection and image segmentation model.
+YOLO11 is built on cutting-edge advancements in [deep learning](https://www.ultralytics.com/glossary/deep-learning-dl) and [computer vision](https://www.ultralytics.com/glossary/computer-vision-cv), offering unparalleled performance in terms of speed and [accuracy](https://www.ultralytics.com/glossary/accuracy).
 Its streamlined design makes it suitable for various applications and easily adaptable to different hardware platforms, from edge devices to cloud APIs.

-Explore the YOLOv8 Docs, a comprehensive resource designed to help you understand and utilize its features and capabilities.
-Whether you are a seasoned [machine learning](https://www.ultralytics.com/glossary/machine-learning-ml) practitioner or new to the field, this hub aims to maximize YOLOv8's potential in your projects
+Explore the Ultralytics Docs, a comprehensive resource designed to help you understand and utilize its features and capabilities.
+Whether you are a seasoned [machine learning](https://www.ultralytics.com/glossary/machine-learning-ml) practitioner or new to the field, this hub aims to maximize YOLO's potential in your projects

 <div align="center">
   <br>